Tetulia Upazila: Administration

 Tetulia Upazila is divided into seven union parishads: Banglabandha, Bhajanpur, Buraburi, Devnagar, Shalbahan, Tetulia, and Tirnaihat.
 The union parishads are subdivided into 36 mauzas and 246 villages.

 The post code of Tetulia is 5030.

 Transport

-Tetulia is connected by road.
-Nearby airport is "Saidpur Airport", which is 130 km from the town.
-Only Hanif Enterprise & keya Paribahan operate the bus service from Dhaka.
+Tetulia is connected by roads.
+Nearby airport is "Saidpur Airport", which is 130 km far from the town.
+Several bus companies (especially Hanif Enterprise, Shyamoli Paribahan and Burimari Express) operate their services from Dhaka.
+Teknaf and Tetulia are the two farthest points in the country, with about 1,004 kilometers between them.